 What is a Citizens' Jury?

 Citizens’ Juries (or the slightly larger Citizens’ Assembly) have been run all over the world to help figure out what to do about really big difficult problems.
-This spring, Lancaster City Council started its own Climate Change People’s Jury, Leeds ran one last year as have Camden, Brent and Oxford.
-At a national level the UK Climate Assembly launches its full report later in the year.
+Lancaster City Council have completed its own Climate Change People’s Jury, as have Leeds, Camden, Brent and Oxford.
+At a national level the UK Climate Assembly has released its final report available here.

 How does a Citizens' Jury Work?

-- An Oversight Panel is established to ensure the process is fair and unbiased.
+- The Oversight Panel was established to ensure the process was fair and unbiased.
 The represented organisations set commitments to consider and action the Jury’s recommendations.

 - A question is set which the Jury are to consider and discuss.
 Kendal’s Jury considered ‘What should Kendal do about climate Change?’

 - A jury is recruited via invites to randomly selected addresses within the area